Translated version of this PSD: Bulgarian

 The ESDD was carried out by independent consultants as part of the Feasibility Study and included a corporate E&S audit of the management systems and operation of the City and the Water Company and an assessment of potential E&S impacts and benefits of the proposed investments, and a draft ESAP has been prepared to structure the project to meet EBRD Performance Requirements and will be agreed with the City of Varna prior to signing.

 The replacement of drinking water pipes will significantly reduce risks of contamination of the water inside the pipes, provide uninterrupted water supply, reduce water losses which in turn reduce the consumption of electricity for pumping, reduce leaks and consequently reduce the risks of landsliding and terrain/street/sidewalks subsidence caused by water.
 Replacement/construction of new wastewater pipes will result in significant reduction of the risks of soil and groundwater contamination, reduce risks for the community, reduce flood risk through the physical separation of municipal wastewater pipes from storm water collectorsi.
 The Bulgarian competent authorities REWI Varna have carried out an environmental screening procedure in line with EU EIA Directive and Habitats Directive and concluded that neither Environmental Impact Assessment (EIA) nor Appropriate Assessment (AA) is required for this project.
 The City of Varna management systems are certified by ISO 9001 and ISO 14001 on quality and environmental management, and the City has adequate Human Resources policy and system, but no formal occupational health and safety (OHS) management system is in place.
 Key health and safety and environmental risks will be associated with the construction phase and will require careful management of the contractors, and the contractors will need to prepare and implement a Construction Environmental, Health and Safety and Social Management Plan.
 The ESDD also ascertained that the drinking water quality and effluent quality discharges will comply with the relevant EU Directives.
-Stakeholder Engagement Plan (SEP), including a grievance mechanism, and a non-technical summary (NTS) are currently under preparation and will need to be disclosed by the City.
+Stakeholder Engagement Plan (SEP), including a grievance mechanism, is currently under preparation.
+A non-technical summary (NTS) was agreed and prepared.
+Both SEP and NTS will need to be disclosed by the City.

 EUR 74,000.
 Technical Validation and Environmental & Social Review to assess the technical and financial soundness of the proposed investments and support environmental and social due diligence as well as assessment of the environmental benefits.
 This TC will be financed by EBRD Shareholder Special Fund ("SSF").